-All of the non-freeway streets identified in the map

-Streets and Highways in the National Highway System and Other Local Truck Routes should have dimensions, intersection turning radii, and other design features that accommodate routine use by small tractor trailers with wheelbases in the 65to 70-foot range (often denoted as WB-67).
+All of the non-freeway streets identified in the map should have dimensions, intersection turning radii, and other design features that accommodate routine use by small tractor trailers with wheelbases in the 65- to 70-foot range (often denoted as WB-67).
 For example, such routes may be designed in such a way that trucks may need to encroach into adjacent lanes, while avoiding encroachment into oncoming vehicle lanes on primary street or on side streets at signalized intersections.